Diplow/smashtracker/README.md

 ST enables you to easily track Super Smash Bros results among people of your company.

-ST focuses on storing and formating games and users data for effecient processing from data visualization tools like Artefact's Inisghts.
+ST focuses on storing and formating games and users data for efficient processing from data visualization tools like Artefact's Inisghts.

 ## Setup